 Working with Gluten-free Sourdough can be a bit of a challenge.
-We are pleased to welcome Sharon Kane of the Art of Gluten-Free Sourdough Baking Book to share with us her story of developing methods for making bread, muffins, pizza dough, dessert breads, and more.
+We are pleased to welcome Sharon Kane, author of the The Art of Gluten-Free Sourdough Baking Book to share with us her story of developing methods for making bread, muffins, pizza dough, dessert breads, and more.

 Gluten-Free Sourdough Baking is a method I developed for myself when I learned that I had multiple food allergies: gluten, dairy, eggs, and soy.
 I was also sensitive to commercial yeast, large amounts of salt, almost all sweeteners, and fruit.
 Before learning about the allergies, I had been successfully making 7-day Sourdough Rye Bread using a simple recipe that used only 3 ingredients: rye, water, and salt.